TopSpin 2K25 announced, 2K Sports series returning after 13 years

 Top Spin originated in 2003 via Microsoft-owned studio Indie Games as an attempt to create a competitor to Sega's Virtua Tennis, but was soon snapped up by Take-Two and folded into their 2K Sports brand.
 2011's Top Spin 4, the last game in the series, was developed by 2K Czech - the Mafia developer that has since been folded into Hangar 13.
 Got all that?

 I'll be honest, while a competitor, I always preferred Virtua Tennis to Top Spin, but it's been a long time since there has been any blockbuster tennis game to play, so I'm excited all the same.
-Fingers crossed 2K can resist the urge to jam the game full of the kind of microtransactional cruft that besmirch their basketball games.
+Fingers crossed 2K can resist the urge to jam the game full of the kind of microtransactional cruft that besmirches their basketball games.
 And hey, at least if it does come to PC, there's no way it can be a last-gen version.